-At Modern Vascular, our team of providers understand the importance of choosing the right vascular specialist for your needs, that is why our providers are leading experts in the endovascular treatment of Peripheral Arterial Disease.
+At Modern Vascular, our team of providers understands the importance of choosing the right vascular specialist for your needs, that is why our providers are leading experts in the endovascular treatment of peripheral arterial disease.

 With the advancement of review platforms, before you even meet a potential physician you can see how other patients feel about them.
 The best physicians will have a great reputation both with their patients as seen in the reviews and in the greater medical community with their peers.
 Do your research to identify their public reception and pay attention to how they handle unfavorable or negative situations.
 You can also ask your primary care physician if they have a recommendation.

-Although time is of the essence in terms of getting your PAD treatment, another great way to support your decision in a vascular physician is if they are highly sought after.
-Is the vascular physicians busy?
-If they are experts in their field, most likely they will be.
+Although time is of the essence in terms of getting your PAD treatment, another great way to support your decision as a vascular physician is if they are highly sought after.
+Are the vascular physicians busy?
+If they are experts in their field?
+Most likely they will be.

 If you have any friends or family members who have had vascular surgery, you should ask them about their experiences.
 Their first-hand accounts of how it went, for better or worse, with their physician and procedures can add some great insight.